 What is one of the specific questions they asked you?

-Students said most interesting question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific - Northwest discussed a variety of topics including qualities desired by future patients, challenges in medical school, role-playing scenarios, opinions on healthcare policy, and the future of osteopathy.
-The interview format may have included an MMI (Multiple Mini Interview) with role-playing scenarios, possibly subject to a nondisclosure agreement based on respondents' mentions of specific interview content.
+Students said most interesting question asked at Western University of Health Sciences College of Osteopathic Medicine of the Pacific - Northwest discussed a variety of topics including qualities desired by future patients, challenges in medical school, impact of affordable health care, and the future of Osteopathy.
+Multiple responses indicated the presence of an MMI format with impromptu role-playing scenarios tailored to individual experiences, potentially under a nondisclosure agreement due to the specific nature of the questions asked.

 What qualities would you hope your future patient would use to describe you?